 The fund acquired inter-state transmission lines from an Indian group looking to reduce debt.
 Post-acquisition, the fund improved cashflows, and reduced the downtime.
+The fund also achieved an exit in this investment thus helping to realise

-The fund We have signed also achieved an exit a deal to acquire in this investment the portfolio assets thus helping of an engineering and to realise construction major in value. the country.
+We have signed a deal to acquire the portfolio assets of an engineering and construction major in the country.
 The portfolio comprises eight roads spanning 4,900 lane kms and one 960 ckm power transmission asset.